alcart/boolean-project/README.md

 ```

 For all the rust code, you will need `cargo` Rust's package manager.
 This can easily be obtained from [rustup](https://rustup.rs/).
 After doing so, all that is needed is `cargo run` inside each of the folders under the rust folder.
+As all the dependencies are managed through Cargo.